Handling state space explosion in verification of component-based systems: A review: Results on SSE reduction methods

-Bounded model checking is the most important industrial application of Boolean satisfiability (SAT) solver \cite{kautz1992planning}.
-SAT solver provides a platform for searching and reasoning based on propositional logic that is able to solve complex problems with million variables and constraints \cite{van2008handbook}.
-Some recent works used successfully SAT-based BMC to verify security critical systems \cite{armando2014satmc}, concurrent systems \cite{phan2015concurrent}, and multi agent systems \cite{wozna2016sat}.
+Bounded model-checking is the most important industrial application for the Boolean satisfiability (SAT) solver \cite{kautz1992planning}.
+SAT solver provides a platform for searching and reasoning based on propositional logic that is able to solve complex problems with millions of variables and constraints \cite{van2008handbook}.
+SAT testing falls into NP-complete problems \cite{clarke2001bounded} and some recent works shows that using BMC in SAT leads to successfully verify security critical systems \cite{armando2014satmc}, concurrent systems \cite{phan2015concurrent}, multi agent systems \cite{wozna2016sat}, generating functional tests \cite{zhang2019software}, signal temporal logic \cite{ACM4}, and parallel and distributed systems \cite{ACM5}.

-BMC can be also based on Satisfiability Modulo Theories (SMT) \cite{armando2006bounded,armando2009bounded}.
-Using SMT allows us to compact the formula when arrays and vectors are involved.
-SMT has two approaches: eager and lazy \cite{barrett2009satisfiability}.
-The eager approach provides a way to translate the original formula into an equal satisfiable formula.
-The lazy approach is combination of SAT and $\tau$-theory (SAT + $\tau$-theory \cite{sebastiani2007lazy}).
-It has been developed and used by wide range of communities and domains\cite{cordeiro2012smt, alipour2016bounded, phan2015concurrent, ismail2015dsverifier}.
-SAT testing falls into NP-complete problems \cite{clarke2001bounded}.
-An explicit version of BMC have been proposed in the literature in \cite{meulen2009breadth}.\\
+BMC can also be based on satisfiability modulo theories (SMT) \cite{armando2009bounded}.
+SMT allows to compress the formula when arrays and vectors are involved \cite{barrett2009satisfiability}.
+MBC was developed and used in a wide range of communities and domains \cite{cordeiro2012smt, alipour2016bounded, phan2015concurrent, inverso2020parallel}.
+An explicit version of BMC has been proposed in the literature in \cite{meulen2009breadth}.